atrsoftgmbh/atrshmlog/doc/layer_perl.markdown

 Its the same functionality like the C function, but it uses the value in its return code.
 We assume its a 64 bit click time, so the return value is a long.
-We use also the event in here.

 ####write0()